bbrigmga/Dana_Golf_League/README.md

    - Click the pencil icon to edit
    - Update scores for each round
    - Commit changes
+   - Wait for the GitHub Actions workflow to complete (check Actions tab)
+   - Your changes will be live on the GitHub Pages site

 2. Or update locally and push:
    - Edit scores.csv on your computer